xtendui/xtendui/src/gatsby/markdown/components/typography/addon.md

 ## List Custom

-Use this code to create a **custom list**, if you want the list style to be the default one [customize default lists instead](/components/typography/content#list).
+If you want the list style to be the default one [customize default lists instead](/components/typography/content#list).

 <demo>
   <demoinline src="demos/components/typography/listcustom">